LeaVerou/markapp/CONTRIBUTING.md

 2. Polyfills and prollyfills are excluded.
 3. Libraries that don't contain any JS are excluded.
 The focus of this project is to empower people to use HTML & CSS to do things they needed JS for.
 Not to teach them how to use HTML & CSS in clever ways.
 4. Must be open source with a liberal license (e.g. MIT)
-5. It must contain a reasonable amount of documentation and examples.
+5. It must contain a reasonable amount of documentation and examples that are friendly to novices.
 Nobody knows how great your HTML API is if you haven't documented it anywhere and the people who need it won't read your JS to find out.